Vyral/base-template/_posts/2020-03-10-making-sense-of-the-market-volatility.md

 {% include youtube.html %}

-<center><em>We’re here with Matt Nader of First Home Mortgage to discuss our unpredictable markets and put the coronavirus’ impact into perspective.</em></center>
+<center><em>We&rsquo;re here with Matt Nader of First Home Mortgage to discuss our unpredictable markets and put the coronavirus&rsquo; impact into perspective.</em></center>

 <br>The market is very volatile right now, and there’s no clear trajectory—no one really knows where things are headed.